-‘Asure’ or ‘Ashura’; which known as ‘Noah’s Dessert’ in English, is one of the most popular desserts of Turkish cuisine.
+‘Asure’ or ‘Ashura’; which is known as ‘Noah’s Dessert’ in English, is one of the most popular desserts of Turkish cuisine.
 It is generally served on the 10th day of the ‘Muharram Month’ which is the first month of the Islamic calendar.
-It is an ingredient rich dessert that is made with grains, pulses, dried fruits and nuts.
+It is an ingredient-rich dessert that is made with grains, pulses, dried fruits, and nuts.

 In Turkish culture, ‘Asure’ is the symbol of diversity and friendship.
 When we make this dessert, we make it in high quantities to share with our friends and neighbors.
-According to the legend; when the food supplies have started to finish in the Noah’s ark, Noah decided to put all the remaining food stocks into a one pot and cook it to keep all passengers in the ark well-fed until the ark reaches to the Mount Ararat in eastern Turkey.
+According to the legend; when the food supplies have started to finish in Noah’s ark, Noah decided to put all the remaining food stocks into a one-pot and cook it to keep all passengers in the ark well-fed until the ark reaches Mount Ararat in eastern Turkey.

-After this, Prophet Mohammad thought that Muslims should do the same because Moses is considered as a Prophet in the Islamic faith and it was declared that Muslims should practice fasting in the tenth day of the month of Muharram.
+After this, Prophet Mohammad thought that Muslims should do the same because Moses is considered a prophet in the Islamic faith and it was declared that Muslims should practice fasting on the tenth day of the month of Muharram.
 Once the Islamic faith has started to spread and grow rapidly, Prophet Muhammad has declared the ‘Ramadan’ as the fasting month for Muslims.
-After Ramadan has declared as fasting month, Asura celebration was left as a voluntary observance.
+After Ramadan has declared as a fasting month, the Asura celebration was left as a voluntary observance.
 Today, Muslims are still fasting on this day.

 Where to eat Asure?

 Most of the pastry shops in Turkey prefer to offer this delicious dessert on their menu in ‘Muharram Month’.
 If you come to Turkey within this month, I suggest you try ‘Konyalı 1897 Topkapı Sarayı Restaurant’.
 They have delicious food and Asure dessert.

 - 1 1/2 cups canned chickpeas rinsed and drained